nxp-imx/pytorch-release/README.md

 # About pytorch-release
-This release includes python binding package (.whl) for pytorch on aarch64 platform and also example to show how to use the pytroch engine.
-It is built from source: https://github.com/pytorch/pytorch.
+This release includes python binding source and wheel package(.whl) for pytorch on aarch64 platform and also example to show how to use the pytroch engine.
+It could be built from source: https://github.com/pytorch/pytorch and https://github.com/pytorch/vision.git.
+Currently it supports the native building on NXP aarch64 platform with BSP SDK.

+# Build
+Get the BSP SDK from nxp.com and git clone this repo.

+cd /path/to/pytorch-release/src
+./build.sh

 # Installation
 $ pip3 install /path/to/torch-1.5.0-cp37-cp37m-linux_aarch64.whl

 $ pip3 install /path/to/torchvision-0.6.0-cp37-cp37m-linux_aarch64.whl

 # API overview